mterzo/RobotTest/README.md

 RobotTest
 =========
 This is some sample code to test candidates on their ability to look at code, devise a test plan, and create tests.
 The daemon should start up correctly and the provided example test should pass, but otherwise we make no promises.
 This code is full of bugs.

 What is this:
 =============
-This is some sample code to test canidates on their ability to look at code and devise a test plan and create tests.
+This is some sample code to test candidates on their ability to look at code and devise a test plan and create tests.

 Installation:
 =============
 Requires Python.
 I've tested with python 2.7.3, on windows and linux.
 I've also tested python 2.4.
 To use Robot you will need python 2.7.3

 Download
    - Python: http://python.org/download/
    - RobotFramework: https://code.google.com/p/robotframework/
    - (optional) Ride: https://github.com/robotframework/RIDE/downloads